AndrewGreen/pescadormvp/README.md

 $ mvn gwt:test surefire-report:report

+Notes:
-(Note: gwt:test doesn't work immediately after a mvn clean has been run.
-A full mvn install must be called first.
-Also, surefire-report:report doesn't generate the CSS needed for a decent report; site:site has to be run first.)
+- gwt:test doesn't work immediately after a mvn clean has been run. mvn install must have been called first.
+- surefire-report:report doesn't generate the CSS needed for a decent report;
+site:site has to be run first.
+- to allow for a longer timeout for dedicated JVM, use the option -DtestTimeOut=120.

 GWT-based tests are configured to run in HtmlUnit.
 To run in a real browser, change the gwt.test.mode property in example/jsonp/pom.xml.